AP2A1 Protein Discovery: Could We Actually Reverse Aging?

 In a recent study (that’s still in early stages), researchers identified a protein called AP2A1 that seems to play a key role in regulating how cells age.

 Of course, it’s important to note: this has only been shown in cells in a dish, not in actual humans (yet).
 But it’s an exciting clue pointing toward a biological “switch” that might influence how quickly (or slowly) we age at the cellular level.
+I for one, am keeping my eye out for when this is finally available for people to use, you know my husband and I will be the first to sign up for it.

-So… is this the fountain of youth?
+Is this the fountain of youth?

 Instead of chasing symptoms of aging (like wrinkles or joint pain), scientists are hunting down the molecular “master keys” controlling aging itself.
-And if we can figure out how to flip those switches?
-We could slow down or prevent the underlying cellular damage that leads to age-related diseases.
+And if we can figure out how to flip those switches we could slow down or prevent the underlying cellular damage that leads to age-related diseases.

 In other words: we might not be immortal anytime soon.
 But we could potentially live healthier, stronger, longer lives, free from many of the diseases that come with old age.
+Yeah, I’m down.

 (Curious about another recent discovery?
 Check out my post about Omega-3 Fatty Acids helping to grow new brain cells.
 Science is full of wild surprises.)